Pedro Guevara (boxer)

 Pedro Gibrán Guevara Rocha (born 7 June 1989) is a Mexican professional boxer.
 He is a former WBC light flyweight champion.
-In May 2017, he was ranked as the world's best light flyweight by The Ring magazine and the Transnational Boxing Rankings Board, and second by BoxRec.

 Career

 Guevara started boxing as a teenager at the UAS.
 He still trains there, under coaches Marcos and Radamés Hernández.
 He represented Sinaloa in national Mexican competitions, and claims a victory over Oscar Valdez as an amateur.

 Guevara turned pro in March 2008, defeating Gabriel López with a round 2 TKO.
 Guevara defeated Karluis Diaz on his 14th professional bout, claiming the WBC Silver light flyweight title.
 Guevara drew with Mario Rodríguez on his next fight.
 He went on to claim the NABF title, defeating Jorle Estrada with a round 7 TKO.

 In August 2012, Guevara challenged for a world title for the first time, facing IBF light flyweight champion John Riel Casimero on his native Mazatlán.
 A left hook from Casimero dropped Guevara early on in the first round, but Guevara rallied and took many of the subsequent rounds.
 Casimero took the last rounds through his superior defense.
 Casimero got a split decision win (116-111, 114–113, 113–114) to retain his title.

 Guevara regained the WBC Silver title on his next fight, beating Raúl García by split decision.
 Guevara beat Mario Rodríguez, who he'd previously fought to a draw, with a shutout unanimous decision (120-108, 119–109, 118–110).